Stratford, New Jersey: Education

 Samuel S. Yellin Elementary School with 507 students in grades 4 through 8.

 For ninth grade through twelfth grade, public school students attend Sterling High School, a regional high school district that also serves students from Magnolia and Somerdale, along with the sending districts of Hi-Nella and Laurel Springs.
 The high school is located in Somerdale.
 As of the 2022–23 school year, the high school had an enrollment of 894 students and 70.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.

 John Paul II Regional School is an elementary school that operates under the auspices of the Roman Catholic Diocese of Camden, having opened for the 2008–09 school year as the result of the consolidation of Our Lady of Grace, St. Luke and St. Lawrence by the Camden diocese.

-Rowan University School of Osteopathic Medicine has its campus on Laurel Road in Stratford Borough.
+The Rowan-Virtua School of Osteopathic Medicine has its campus on Laurel Road in Stratford Borough.
 It is made up of four buildings including the University Doctors' Pavilion and a Science Center.

 Rutgers University's Biomedical and Health Sciences school has a campus in Stratford.

 Stratford Classical Christian Academy, which occupied the site of the former Stratford Military Academy, served students in Kindergarten through twelfth grade until 2015, when it closed.